-Applicant who has never attended college
+An applicant who has never attended college must submit:

-Applicant must submit:

-- 1. Application for admission - Application fee: The application fee is a processing fee, it is non-refundable.
-Payment for this fee will remain in effect for one full year for U.S. citizens only. - A. U.S. citizens \$20.00 - B. International students \$75.00 - Official transcript (see note) one of the documents described in (a) or (b) as follows: - (a) A transcript of high school grades and credits with graduation date indicated - (b) Copy of high school equivalency diploma.
+- 1. application for admission,

+- application fee, (a non-refundable processing fee which will remain in effect for one full year for U.S. citizens only.)

+- a.
+U.S. citizens \$20,

+- b. international students \$75, and

+- official transcript, (see "note) one of the following documents described in "A" or "B."

+- a. a transcript of high school grades and credits with graduation date indicated, or

+- copy of high school equivalency diploma.

-Applicant who has attended college
+An applicant who has attended college must submit:

-Applicant must submit:

-- Application for admission
+- 1. application for admission,

-- Application fee: The application fee is a processing fee, It is non-refundable.
-Payment for this fee will remain in effect for one full year for U.S. citizens only.
+- application fee, (a non-refundable processing fee which will remain in effect for one full year for U.S. citizens only.)

-- A. U.S. Citizens \$20.00
+- a.
+U.S. Citizens \$20.

-- B. International Students \$75.00
+- b. international Students \$75, and

-- 3. An official transcript (see "note) from each regionally accredited college or university previously attended, reflecting all course work attempted.
-Transcripts must be mailed directly to the Student Records and Registration Office by the institutions involved.
+- official transcript (see "note) from each regionally accredited college or university previously attended, reflecting all course work attempted and mailed directly to the Student Enrollment Services Office by the institutions involved.
 Hand-carried documents will not be accepted.
 It is up to the applicant to initiate the request for the necessary transcripts.

 All courses attempted at the freshman or sophomore levels will be calculated in the all college cumulative grade point average.
 Upper division courses will only transfer when they are substantially equivalent to courses offered at Florida Community College at Jacksonville.
 A maximum of 15 semester hours of correspondence and/or extension work may be applied towards any of the associate's degrees.
-Credit from institutions outside the

-United States will be considered on an individual basis.
+Credit from institutions outside the United States will be considered on an individual basis.